rozek/gundb-simple-file-storage-adapter/README.md

 * `'a/b/c'` will persist both the node `'a/b/c'` and all inner ones `'a/b/c/...'`, whereas
 * `'a/b/c/'` will persist the inner nodes `'a/b/c/...'` only

-If you need a single filtering prefix only, you may specify that string directly
+If you just need a single filtering prefix, you may specify that string directly

 ```
   const Gun = GUN({